Song of Myself: Publication history

 The poem was first published without sections as the first of twelve untitled poems in the first (1855) edition of Leaves of Grass.
 The first edition was published by Whitman at his own expense.

-In the second (1856) edition, Whitman used the title "Poem of Walt Whitman, an American," which was shortened to "Walt Whitman" for the third (1860) edition.
+In the second (1856) edition, Whitman used the title "Poem of Walt Whitman, an American", which was shortened to "Walt Whitman" for the third (1860) edition.

 The poem was divided into fifty-two numbered sections for the fourth (1867) edition and finally took on the title "Song of Myself" in the last edition (1891–2).
 The number of sections is generally thought to mirror the number of weeks in the year.

-Walt Whitman: Complete Poetry and Collected Prose (The Library of America, 1982), contains the 1855 edition and the 1891-92 edition.
+Walt Whitman: Complete Poetry and Collected Prose (the Library of America, 1982) contains the 1855 edition and the 1891–92 edition.

 Reception

 Following its 1855 publication, "Song of Myself" was immediately singled out by critics and readers for particular attention, and the work remains among the most acclaimed and influential in American poetry.
 Jay Parini named it the greatest American poem ever written, as did Mark Edmundson.

 In 1855, the Christian Spiritualist gave a long, glowing review of "Song of Myself", praising Whitman for representing "a new poetic mediumship," which through active imagination sensed the "influx of spirit and the divine breath."
 Ralph Waldo Emerson wrote a letter to Whitman, praising the 1855 edition of Leaves of Grass as "the most extraordinary piece of wit and wisdom that America has yet contributed".

 Public acceptance was slow in coming, however.
 Social conservatives denounced the poem as flouting accepted norms of morality due to its blatant depictions of human sexuality.
 In 1882, Boston's district attorney threatened action against Leaves of Grass for violating the state's obscenity laws and demanded that changes be made to several passages from "Song of Myself".
+Whitman’s “Song of Myself” was so negatively reviewed by critics when it was first released that it received very little critical acclaim during Whitman’s lifetime.
+Moreover, it was frequently banned in public libraries and received some sneering reviews from a variety of contemporary critics.
+Due to negative public reception, Whitman’s “Song of Myself” was virtually unread by a wider audience outside of critics and those Whitman provided with copies personally.

+“I ridiculed Leaves of Grass as the most intricate idiocy that a preposterous pen had ever written.”

+In response to the overwhelmingly negative reviews of his poem, Walt Whitman published his own review of “Song of Myself” under an anonymous handle, where he writes; “An American bard at last!
+One of the roughs, large, proud, affectionate, eating, drinking and breeding, his costume manly and free, his face sunburnt and bearded, his posture strong and erect, his voice bringing hope and prophecy to the generous races of young and old.”

+“No sniveller, or tea-drinking poet, no puny clawback or prude, is Walt Whitman.”